 Cliché travel questions are your friend.

 Small talk can be painstakingly painful for an introvert.
 However, when traveling, those cliché questions can be a lifesaver.
 So, where are you from?
 How long have you been traveling?
 How do you like it so far?
 Even if these cliché questions don’t segue into a lengthy conversation, no harm is done.

 Never travel without headphones, a sleep mask, or a book.

-For those times you have hit your introvert wall, one of the easiest way to avoid a conversation is to put in your headphones or pick up a book.
+For those times you have hit your introvert wall, one of the easiest ways to avoid a conversation is to put in your headphones or pick up a book.

 Skip the B&B or Airbnb.

-While your extroverted friends might rave about the friends they made at that little B&B, all you need as an introvert is rest.
+While your extroverted friends might rave about the friends they made at that little B&B or trendy Airbnb, all you need as an introvert is rest.
 I love being able to end my day by closing my hotel door and knowing no one else will bother me.
 Solidarity is essential for recharging after a long day of travel and exploring.

 Get up early.

 Getting up before your traveling companions is a great way to steal some solo time without bothering anyone else.